uw-echospace/ubna-field/protocol/01_lab.md

 1. Log into GitHub if you are not already logged in
 2. Navigate to the project repository [union_bay_bats](https://github.com/uw-echospace/union-bay-bats)
 3. Navigate to [field_records/ubna_2022b.md](https://github.com/uw-echospace/union-bay-bats/tree/main/field_records/ubna_2022b.md)
-4. Click the pencil button on the upper-right corder of the file view
+4. Click the pencil button on the upper-right corner of the file view so that you can edit this md file
-5. Start a new row in [field_records/ubna_2022b.md](../field_records/ubna_2022b.md) by copy-pasting the template row at the bottom of file
+5. Start a new row in `field_records/ubna_2022b.md` by copy-pasting the template row at the bottom of file (but don't remove the template)

 ## Prepare AudioMoth units